 … That You Probably Haven’t Thought Of

-This is the second post in a four-post series about security risks related to website hosting.
+This is the second post in a four-post series about security risks and hacking websites related to website hosting.

 If your neighbors’ houses next door and across the street got broken into within a week of each other, what would you do?

 Lock your deadbolts?
 Install a security system?
 Sleep with a baseball bat beside your bed?